A Complete Beginner's Guide to Cannabis Strains

 How often do you come across a cannabis strain that completely blows you away?
 The color, taste, smell, and feel of a strain make you want to try it again.
 What's so different about it?
 You'll find the answer in the genetics, environment, and evolution of cannabis strains.

-A cannabis plant's final form is determined by its genetic structure and the environment in which it has grown defines.
-A plant with similar genetic makeup, cultivated in a different environment, will draw a different trait from the plant's genetic code producing a unique color, shape, smell, and resin production.
+A cannabis plant's final form is determined by its genetic structure and the environment in which it has grown.
+A plant with a similar genetic makeup cultivated in a different environment will draw a different trait from the plant's genetic code, producing a unique color, shape, smell, and resin production.

 Cannabis strains over the centuries

-The earliest species of the cannabis plants originated somewhere in the mountains of Hindu Kush region of Pakistan as well as some tropical countries along the equator.
-These early species, commonly called “Landraces,” grew on their own in the wild, adapting and changing over thousands of years.
-Cannabis Indica grew between 0° to 30° latitude, and Cannabis Sativa grew in 30° to 50° degrees in radically diverse habitats resulting in a colorful array of unique varieties.
+The earliest species of cannabis plants originated somewhere in the mountains of the Hindu Kush region of Pakistan and some tropical countries along the equator.
+These early species, commonly called "Landraces," grew on their own in the wild, adapting and changing over thousands of years.
+Cannabis Indica grew between 0° to 30° latitude, and Cannabis Sativa grew at 30° to 50° degrees in radically diverse habitats, resulting in a colorful array of unique varieties.

 Cannabis strains bred for genetics

-FDA prohibitions on cannabis/marijuana drove cultivation indoors where botanists, researchers, and amateurs worked at changing cannabis genetics.
-They wanted easier-to-raise strains, more flavorful and productive ones, stronger head effects and/or more effective medical benefits.
+FDA prohibitions on cannabis/marijuana drove cultivation indoors, where botanists, researchers, and amateurs worked at changing cannabis genetics.
+They wanted easier-to-raise strains, more flavorful and productive ones, more substantial head effects, and/or more effective medical benefits.
 Farming indoors allowed more control over the development and outcome of experimentation.

-Professional farming developed interests in soils, lighting, temperature, extraction, cross-pollination, cloning, and more.
-Such experiments led to the creation of hybrids, mixing the genetics of Indica and Sativa or of strains within one genetic family or the other.
+Professional farming developed an interest in soils, lighting, temperature, extraction, cross-pollination, cloning, etc. Such experiments led to the creation of hybrids, mixing the genetics of Indica and Sativa or strains within one genetic family.

 The BIG 3 cannabis strains

-Each of these cannabis strains has its special properties.
-When bred as hybrids, the creators manipulate the properties to the desired result.
+Each of these cannabis strains has special properties.
+When bred as hybrids, the creators manipulate these properties to achieve the desired result.

-· Cannabis Sativa originated in equatorial climates where farmers domesticated it for food, industrial fiber, fun, oil, and medicinal or spiritual applications.
+· Cannabis sativa originated in equatorial climates, where farmers domesticated it for food, industrial fiber, entertainment, oil, and medicinal or spiritual applications.

-Sativa grow tall with long branches and narrow-blade leaves which makes it tough to raise indoors.
-Sativa takes as much as six months to flower, and that slow growth produces a larger yield with lower THC than Indica.
+Sativa grows tall with long branches and narrow-blade leaves, making it challenging to raise indoors.
+It can take as much as six months to flower, and that slow growth produces a larger yield with lower THC than Indica.

-Cannabis Sativa strains hit the brain quickly with an energetic, stimulating, and uplifting buzz.
-Believed to improve creativity, Sativa has attracted artists, musicians, and writers.
-At the very least, it will improve your experience with art, movies, and music.
+Cannabis Sativa strains quickly hit the brain with an energetic, stimulating, uplifting buzz.
+Sativa has attracted artists, musicians, and writers because it is believed to improve creativity.
+At the very least, it will enhance your experience with art, movies, and music.

-Sativa strains increase focus increase appetite.
+Sativa strains increase focus and increase appetite.
 Other effects also serve medical issues by reducing or eliminating:

 • Anxiety